Reaganz-Wat/airbnb-clone-project/README.md

 - **Redis**: Used for caching and session management.
 - **Docker**: Containerization tool for consistent development and deployment environments.
 - **CI/CD Pipelines**: Automated pipelines for testing and deploying code changes.

+## Team Roles

+**Backend Developer**: Responsible for implementing API endpoints, database schemas, and business logic.
+They ensure the server-side functionality works seamlessly and handles all data processing requirements for the AirBnB Clone platform.

+**Database Administrator**: Manages database design, indexing, and optimizations.
+They are responsible for ensuring data integrity, performance optimization, and maintaining the database architecture to support efficient data retrieval and storage.

+**DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
+They manage the infrastructure, CI/CD pipelines, and ensure the application runs smoothly in production environments while maintaining system reliability.

+**QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+They design and execute test cases, identify bugs, and verify that all features work as expected before deployment to production.